Brian Cox – Por Que Precisamos Dos Exploradores

 in engineering, achievement

-em engenharia, conquista
+em engenharia, em conquista

 and, I think, in inspiring young scientists and engineers